Humanitarian Design Internship

 • Students will travel to the coastal city of Thiruvananthapuram, Kerala (India) and would be based at Laurie Baker Centre for Habitat Studies (https://www.lauriebakercentre.org).

-• Students organise and pay for their own flights and are welcome to travel before and/or after the in country study dates.
+• Students organise and pay for their own flights and visa and are welcome to travel before and/or after the in-country study dates.

 Scholarships

 The Faculty of Architecture, Building and Planning secured New Colombo Plan (NCP) funding for this subject.
-Under NCP guidelines, $3000 will be available for up to 18 domestic students who are successful in their application to the Humanitarian Design Internship subject.
-Students will pay $2500 per head and this will cover:
+Under NCP guidelines, $3000 will be available for up to 15 domestic students who are successful in their application to the Humanitarian Design Internship subject.

-• All accommodation for the duration of the program.
+4. Modest accommodation at LBC for the duration of the program

-• All meals for the duration of the program.
+5. Indian meals provided by the LBC for the duration of the program.

 Applications

-Applications for the Humanitarian Design Internship are now open.
+Applications for the Humanitarian Design Internship 2024 are now closed.

 Please note:

-• Applications will be ranked according to academic merit and a short interview, with preference given to students in their final year of study.
+• Applications will be ranked according to academic merit and preference given to students in their final year of study.

 • Only Australian citizens are eligible for the NCP Scholarship.
 The scholarship will be granted once your application has been approved (you do NOT need to apply for the scholarship separately).
 More information about this will be sent to you after applications close.

-• International students may still apply for the subject, but please note you are not eligible for the NCP Scholarship.
-However, Students who hold citizenship in India are eligible to apply for a travel scholarship here: Melbourne Overseas Internship Grant (unimelb.edu.au)
+• International students can definitely apply for the subject, but please note you are not eligible for the NCP Scholarship.

 More information